diegorebollo/UnknownFilmsBot/README.md

 ----
 <div align="left">

-This repository contains the source code behind the Twitter "bot" account [@unknownfilms_](https://twitter.com/unknownfilms_)
+This repository contains the source code behind the Twitter bot account [@unknownfilms_](https://twitter.com/unknownfilms_)

 The script just picks a random year and queries the TMDB API to find movies from that year that have less than 50 votes.
 Picks one and if the movie has a poster image and the total length of text is less than 280 characters tweets it.